 (A symbol must appear in the cross-reference of a use class against all the zones in the zoning table.)

-Note:
+Notes for this clause:

 1. The development approval of the local government may be required to carry out works on land in addition to any approval granted for the use of land.
-In normal circumstances one application is made for both the carrying out of works on, and the use of, land.
-For development on land that does not require development approval see clause 61 of the deemed provisions.
+In normal circumstances 1 application is made for both the carrying out of works on, and the use of, land.

-2. In considering an application for development approval, the local government will have regard to clause 67 of the deemed provisions.
+2. Under clause 61 of the deemed provisions, certain works and uses are exempt from the requirement for development approval.

+3. Clause 67 of the deemed provisions deals with the consideration of applications for development approval by the local government.
+Under that clause, development approval cannot be granted for development that is a class X use in relation to the zone in which the development is located, except in certain circumstances where land is being used for a non-conforming use.

 (3) A specific use class referred to in the zoning table is excluded from any other use class described in more general terms.